onttoni/opentmi/README.md

 ## Prepare

 You need to install mongodb and run it.
-File `mongod.sh` contains simple script to start mongod instance (db location ./db and logs ./db.logs).
+File `mongod.sh` in the /scripts folder contains simple script to start mongod instance (db location ./db and logs ./db.logs).

 ## Clone, install dependencies and start